oel/akka-iot-mqtt-v2/README.md

 ---

 This is a Scala-based application using Akka Actor systems and MQTT Pub-Sub messaging on a scalable fault-tolerant distributed platform to simulate individual IoT (Internet of Things) devices, each maintaining its own internal state and setting.
 It's an expanded version (hence v.2) of another [Akka-IoT application](https://github.com/oel/akka-iot-mqtt).
+For an overview of the application, please visit [Genuine Blog](http://blog.genuine.com/2017/07/scala-iot-systems-with-akka-actors-ii/).

 ##### To run the application on a single JVM, simply Git-clone the repo to a local disk, open up a command line terminal, run the following command and observe the console output: